techboyankit/Railway_Reservation_System_Django/README.md

 Hello Reader !

-* It is a Railway Ticket Reservation and Booking System Website made using python, django, html, css and js.
+It is a Railway Ticket Reservation and Booking System Website made using Python, Django, Html, Css and Js.

+Here I have been using the following techniques :-
+ * Django as a Python Web Framework for backend development.

+ * HTML and CSS for front-end styling.

  * I have used Visual Studio Code as respective python IDE.